astralfrontier/peppermile.org/src/grand-adventure.md

 Similarly, the Challenge might be resolved by successfully hiding from or sneaking past the Dragon, rather than fighting or killing it.

+This is especially important if you have a PC who can disable, kill, or banish a given opponent.
+The challenge isn't short-circuited if that happens early.
+Rather, the problem should be reframed.
+{.directors-cut}

 **Challenges have a difficulty rating**.
-Typical difficulty ratings are between 1 (the simplest monsters, like Slimes, that novice adventurers can beat) and 20 (giant or powerful monsters such as dragons, kraken, and the like).
+Typical difficulty ratings are between 1 (the simplest monsters, like Slimes, that novice adventurers can beat) and 20 (giant or powerful monsters such as ancient dragons, kraken, and the like).

+PbtA games don't have a difficulty scale as such, you just have to do more rolls to accomplish harder tasks.
+Understanding this balance seems to be difficult for some novice PbtA MCs.
+In this game, both difficulty and time scale for a challenge are spelled out in advance.
+{.directors-cut}

 **Challenges have an endurance**.
 This is measured in squares (&#x25A1;), usually two or more.